bempson/Register/README.md

 # Register
-Accounting app built with cakephp and angular
+Accounting POS app built with cakephp and angular